Taiki130/ecsexec/README.md

 ```

 ## Global Options
 - --region value: Specifies the AWS region name.
-Default is $AWS_REGION.
+Default is `$AWS_REGION`.
 - --profile value: Specifies the AWS profile name.
-Default is $AWS_PROFILE.
+Default is `$AWS_PROFILE`.
 - --cluster value: Specifies the ECS cluster name.
-Default is $ECSEXEC_CLUSTER.
+Default is `$ECSEXEC_CLUSTER`.
 - --service value: Specifies the ECS service name.
-Default is $ECSEXEC_SERVICE.
+Default is `$ECSEXEC_SERVICE`.
 - --container value: Specifies the container name.
-Default is $ECSEXEC_CONTAINER.
+Default is `$ECSEXEC_CONTAINER`.
 - --command value: Specifies the login shell.
-Default is /bin/sh, and it can be overridden by $ESCEXEC_COMMAND.
+Default is /bin/sh, and it can be overridden by `$ESCEXEC_COMMAND`.
 - --help, -h: Displays the help message.

 ## Examples